momopranto/doggo-db-boombastic/README.md

 # FindFolks Project

-Division of Work:
+##Division of Work:

-Matthew Ricci - Handled the front-end portion of the project.
+[Matthew Ricci](https://github.com/mr4039) - Handled the front-end portion of the project.
 Utilized the Bootstrap CSS/JS framework to create a more user-friendly navbar and to style the various forms across the project that are used to interact with the database.
 In addition, coded the script for generating a temporary password and emailing it to a user if the user has forgotten their password.

-Rasheeq Rahman - Created the models found in models.py that are used by SQLAlchemy to build and interact with the database; commented the queries below their SQLAlchemy equivalents in core.py; implemented the search feature for groups and events; coded the back-end for the forms found on Register and Login; made enhancements to parts of the front-end; coded the features allowing a user to sign up for events as well as join a group
+[Rasheeq Rahman](https://github.com/simpleandhappy) - Created the models found in models.py that are used by SQLAlchemy to build and interact with the database; commented the queries below their SQLAlchemy equivalents in core.py; implemented the search feature for groups and events; coded the back-end for the forms found on Register and Login; made enhancements to parts of the front-end; coded the features allowing a user to sign up for events as well as join a group.

-Mohammed Al Amin - Wrote a Dockerfile and Makefile for distributing the project easily to different computers; lots of bugfixing and polishing of code; added much of the input validation, making it hard for a user to crash the webapp due to incorrect or unexpected input; wrote the code for allowing a user to create an event; programmed login checks and verified all URL redirects based on different use cases;
+[Mohammad Al Amin](https://github.com/momopranto) - Wrote a Dockerfile and Makefile for deploying the project easily to different systems; lots of bugfixing and polishing of code; added much of the input validation, making it hard for a user to crash the webapp due to incorrect or unexpected input; wrote the code for allowing a user to create and rate an event; adding jinja2 global resources; programmed login checks and verified all URL redirects based on different authorization cases; general design and structure of codebase.

-Extra features:
+####Extra features:
 Creating groups - Implemented a feature where users can create groups based on a single, common interest.
 The groups are publicly listed and can be searched for
 Joining groups - Users can find public groups via the search function and opt to join the groups in order to attend the group's events